moralesangel/emergency-vehicle-detection/README.md

 # 🏷️ BS Thesis: Emergency Vehicle Detection with Deep Learning 🚨

-This repository contains the Final Degree Project focused on automatic detection of emergency vehicles from audio signals using deep neural networks in Python.
+This repository contains the BS Thesis focused on automatic detection of emergency vehicles from audio signals using deep neural networks in Python.

 ---